the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-illustrator.md

 Your request/brief may include the following details:
 - your budget and how many hours or days would you require a scribe for
 - what kind of sketches do you need: simple illustrations, infographics, motion videos, live scribing
-- communicate with the service providers if you have specific images in mind (if the number of images are known)
+- communicate with the service providers if you have specific images in mind (if the number of images is known)
 - what would you use those illustrations for, for example, reports, videos, presentations or something else
 - how you hope to work with the scribe: in person or online (what platform would you use, can they have their video off, how would you like them to show illustrations - live or end product)
-- live sketching with little post processing, or asynchronous collaboration with time bound delivery period
+- live sketching with little post-processing, or asynchronous collaboration with time bound delivery period
 - do you have any colour preference, for example, to project your brand or event, as well as maintain accessibility
 - what should the scribe know about your project or event that will help them think about their illustrations
 - how much creative freedom would they have in making artistic decisions
-- what kind of details you need to include that should be maintained consistently in all illustrations
+- what kind of details do you need to include that should be maintained consistently in all illustrations

-## Working with Scriberia
+- If you need raw and vector (layered) versions of your image files, you will have to communicate this in advance and prepare to pay extra for the postprocessing.

+## Service provider for the previous illustrations

-For each Book Dash, *The Turing Way* works with [Scriberia](https://www.scriberia.com/) artists/scribes that are hired on per day cost.
+In previous Book Dash, *The Turing Way* has worked with [Scriberia](https://www.scriberia.com/) artists/scribes that are hired on per day cost for live scribing.
 The cost is less for half-day, and additional charges apply for infographics.

-We directly get in touch with the company's account manager to set a 15-20 minutes meeting to discuss details.
-Based on our requests, they share their quotes for each service and block the dates/times in their calendar.
-If you need raw and vector (layered) versions of your image files, you will have to communicate this in advance and prepare to pay extra for the postprocessing.

 For each event, we have worked with different scribes and enjoy the diverse style and skills they bring to the event.
 Our illustrations are a mix of simple and complex concepts and are often described with cartoon-like characters.
-Images are shared online under a CC-BY 4.0 License for public use.
 The Scribria company is given equal authorship with *The Turing Way* community members who contribute to the development of those images during the Book Dash.

+Our colleagues in [Turing Commons](https://turing-commons.netlify.app/) work with freelance scribe artists and illustrators to create illustrations asynchronously.
+Costs for freelance illustrators may be lower and often can flexibly collaborate on bespoke terms (creating specific styles, details and number of images).
+All images by Turing Comms are also available under CC-BY 4.0 license for reuse on their [GitHub repository](https://github.com/alan-turing-institute/ethics-and-rri-resources/tree/main/images).

+When planning, it is always good to contact the company's account manager or the freelance artist directly to set a 20-30 minutes meeting to discuss your brief and any detail they should know.
+Based on your request, they will share their quotes for each service and block the dates/times in their calendar as discussed with you.
+When agreed, you will receive a contract for the service, terms and conditions and an invoice to be paid after the service is delivered.

 ## Pro tips